brellin/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  1. `actions` are basically methods that have been extracted; they tell the `reducer` what they need to do.
+  1. `reducers` are fuelled by `actions`, returning a version of `state` that coincides with the `action` that initiated it.
+  1. The `store` incorporates `middleware`, `actions`, and `reducers` and is wrapped around the entirety of the app to ensure that every component has the capability to have access to every part of itself.
+    * The `store` will always return the same thing to every component that calls from it, therefore being a 'single source of truth'

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  * Application state is global, accessible to every component
+    * A good time to use this would be to toggle a global boolean `isLoggedIn` or to update data `smurfData`.
+  * Component state is local to the individual component
+    * A good time to use this would be in instances specific to that particular component `handleChanges` or `updateSmurf`

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  * `redux-thunk` allows us to perform actions async - with `dispatch`, meaning that an action can be working in the background.

 ## Project Set Up